 The cover of September's Playboy featured the pert derriere of Amy Arnold, photographed by Philip Dixon.
 That month's Playmate pictorial of Mesina Miller, was the second in a row photographed by Suze Randall.
 However, the black and white pictures in the feature were by the veteran team of Bill and Mel Figge.

-One of these monochrome shots appears to feature Miss Miller's perineum as she struggled to fit herself into a hip bath.
+One of these monochrome shots appears to feature Miss Miller's perineum as she struggles to fit herself into a hip bath.
 Playboy was getting very close to showcasing their girl's anuses.